GMartigny/orchestra/docs/documentation.md

 ## Bars

-Classics music scores have bars delimiting each measures.
+Classic music scores have bars delimiting each measures.
 Orchestra allow you to add pipe `|` to your composition, but this is purely decorative and only serves to improve readability.

     || A B C D | E F G H ||